apsillers/lords-of-the-fey/README.md

     npm install
     mongo < init.mongo.js

-Also edit the `/config.json` file.
+Also edit the `/config.js` file.
 At minimum, you will need to edit the `mongoString` field to a valid [MongoDB connection string](http://docs.mongodb.org/manual/reference/connection-string/).
-You can also edit the other fields, e.g., to enable Facebook auth.
+You can also edit the other fields, e.g., to enable Facebook auth or change the port.

 To run the server, do:

     node server.js

-This will run a local server on port 8080.
+This will run a local server on port 8080 (or another server, if you have changed the port in `config.js`).
 If you navigate to `http://127.0.0.1:8080/` in your browser, you can log in as either `hello` or `goodbye`, both with the password "`world`".

 To run a game, log in, and then click the link to create a new game.
 To play against an opponent, have the opponent log in as the other player and then visit the URL of the newly-created game.
 If testing both players on one computer, ensure you use some way to have both sets of credentials simultaneously (different browsers, Chrome incognito, etc.)